The Least Action Admissibility Principle: Convex integration and the Riemann problem

 \section{Convex integration and the Riemann problem}

-In this section we consider admissibility of weak solutions to the Riemann initial value problem an in particular a comparison of admissibility via the entropy rate criterion versus the LAAP.
-We follow the presentation of Chiodaroli and Kreml \cite{ChioKr} and more recently of Markfelder \cite{Markfelder}.
+In this section we consider admissibility of weak solutions to the Riemann initial value problem and in particular compare the entropy rate admissibility criterion with that of LAAP. {We suppose familiarity with the presentation by Chiodaroli and Kreml \cite{ChioKr} and the more recent one by Markfelder \cite{Markfelder}.}